 On January 8, 2021. the Company entered into the forward purchase agreement (the "Forward Purchase Agreement") with Northern Genesis Capital LLC (the "forward purchase investor"), pursuant to which, if the Company determines to raise capital by issuing equity securities in connection with the closing of its initial business combination, the forward purchase investor, an entity which is affiliated with the Company's Sponsor, agreed and has the first right to purchase, subject to certain conditions, in an aggregate maximum amount of \$75,000,000 of either (i) a number of units (the "forward purchase units"), consisting of one share of Class A common stock (the "forward purchase shares") and one-sixth of one redeemable warrant (the "forward purchase warrants"), for \$10.00 per unit or (ii) a number of forward purchase shares for \$9.75 per share (such forward purchase shares valued at \$9.75 per share or the forward purchase units, as the case may be, the "forward purchase securities"), in a private placement that would close simultaneously with the closing of the Initial Business Combination.
-The forward purchase warrants would have the same terms as the Public Offering, except the forward purchase shares and the forward purchase warrants would be subject to transfer restrictions and certain registration rights.
+The forward purchase warrants would have the same terms as the Public Warrants and the forward purchase shares would be identical to the shares of common stock included in the Units sold in the Initial Public Offering, except the forward purchase shares and the forward purchase warrants would be subject to transfer restrictions and certain registration rights.
 The funds from the sale of the forward purchase securities may be used as part of the consideration to the sellers in the initial Business Combination and for expenses in connection with an initial Business Combination, and any excess funds may be used for the working capital needs of the post-transaction company.